 Is this waiting list closed?
-Yes

 If Yes:

 How long has it been closed (# of months)?
-7

-Does the PHA plan to reopen this list in this Plan year?
-Yes
+Does the PHA plan to reopen this list in this Plan year? n/a

 Does the PHA permit specific categories of families onto this waiting list, even if generally closed?
-No